 Dr. Andrew Weil, a well-known mycologist, mentions a study in which the brains of mice exposed to stress showed a decrease in the neurotransmitters dopamine, serotonin and noradrenaline.

 In humans, this correlates with symptoms of depression.

 Mice exposed to the same stress but that were given Lion's Mane mushroom beforehand did not show this.
 The researchers concluded that Lion's Mane could have potential for the treatment of depressive disorders in humans.

 In addition to its powerful effect on your brain health and your mental and emotional wellbeing, Lion's Mane is also very good for your skin.

-It helps reduce oxidative stress and inflammation.
+It helps reduce oxidative stress and inflammation and stimulates collagen production.

 How do you use Lion's mane?